rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenShawarma.rst

 Directions
 ----------

 1. Cut chicken into even pieces, 3/4 to 1 inch are perfect.
-2. Put into a bowl with remaining ingredients, mix well, cover and refrigerate 2 hours up to overnight (and of course longer is better if you have the time)
+Put into a bowl with the remaining ingredients, mix well, cover and refrigerate 2 hours up to overnight (longer is better if you have the time).
-3. When ready to cook, heat grill to medium high.
-Put the chicken onto the skewers, oil the grill and cook away - turning often until between 175 & 180F, then remove and serve with the white garlic sauce.
+2. When ready to cook, heat grill to medium high.
+Thread the chicken onto the skewers, oil the grill and cook, turning often, until the chicken is between 175 & 180F.
+Remove and serve with the white garlic sauce.